NatBat92/disney-villains/README.md

 [WebAim](https://webaim.org/resources/contrastchecker/)

-* Used this website to check to contrast of colours for the background colour and text colour
+* I used this website to check to contrast of colours for the background colour and text colour.

 [W3C Markup Validation Service](https://validator.w3.org/)

-* This was used to test my code and to make sure there were no errors
+* This was used to test my code and to make sure there were no errors.

 [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)

-* This was used to test my code and to make sure there were no errors or redundant code that didn't need to be there
+* This was used to test my code and to make sure there were no errors or redundant code that didn't need to be there.

 [Am I Responsive](https://ui.dev/amiresponsive)

-* Used this to demonstrate what my website would look across different devices
+* I used this to demonstrate what my website would look across different devices.

 # Testing

 ## User Stories

 1. As a first time user, I want to easily locate my favourite villain.
-* There are 2 clearly marked pages of villains, male and female once you are on the appropriate page then you can click the icon of your chosen character and be taken to a more in depth look at that villain.
+* There are 2 clearly marked pages of villains, male and female, once you are on the appropriate page then you can click the icon of your chosen character and be taken to a more in depth look at that villain.

 ![screenshot of nav bar links](assets/css/images/nav-bar-image.png)

-2. As a first time/ returning user, I want clearly laid out information
+2. As a first time/returning user, I want clearly laid out information
 * All the information is laid out in organised sections and there is clear definition between each individual villain in their respective page.

 ![screenshot of a villain page that shows a clear layout](assets/css/images/layout-example.png)

 ## Testing

-I tested my website on a few platforms including Microsoft Edge, Chrome and Android web.
+I tested my website on a few platforms including Microsoft Edge, Chrome and Android web browsers.
 I confirmed my project is responsive by using the dev tools on the web browsers and changing the sizes of the screen.
-I have tested the links to make sure they go to the correct external and internal pages.
-The villain request form has a submit button and this opens in a new window.
+I have tested the links to make sure they correspond to the correct external and internal pages.
+The villain request form has a submit button which opens in a new window once clicked.

 ## Validator Testing